Microsoft Flight Simulator 98

 New sounds have been added; for example, the glider now has the correct roaring sound (they are louder than you might think).
 All sounds are reworked and are fantastic.
 The sound of the helicopter scraping along the tarmac is especially nice.
 Microsoft has added or includes many other features as well.
 You can now fly to 3000 airports and 45 cities, further extending the appeal of this simulator.
 The radio stack is now separate and can be given its own window, freeing up a lot of fiddling when flying.

-The only real letdown here is the very skimpy 7-page manual.
+The only real letdown here is the skimpy manual.
 This is for a simulator that requires players to master a lot of detail to play effectively.
 Instead the bulk of information is included in the ingame manual, which is a tad odd to comb through while flying, but at least it’s there.
 Other than that, FS98 is a good deal, and as updates for the series go it’s a definitive advancement.

 System Requirements: 80486DX2 66 MHz, 8 MB RAM, Windows 95 / NT